FluxML/Flux.jl/docs/src/models/recurrent.md

 The only difference from a regular feed-forward layer is that we create a variable `y` which is defined as depending on itself.
 The `y{-1}` syntax means "take the value of `y` from the previous run of the network".

-Using recurrent layers is straightforward and no different feedforard ones in terms of the `Chain` macro etc. For example:
+Using recurrent layers is straightforward and no different feedforward ones in terms of the `Chain` macro etc. For example:

 ```julia
 model = Chain(